LLMforTDD/LLMforTDD/README.md

 ## Datasets

-The dataset for are avilabe in LLMforTDD.zip
+The dataset for are available in LLMforTDD.zip
 * Evaluation_NoFineTuned_NoPrompts
 * Evaluation_NoFineTuned_Prompts
 * Evaluation_FineTuned_NoPrompts